g0r3wh0r3/g0r3wh0r3.github.io/_site/hydrogen-sensor.md

 <img src="assets/images/pcb_assembled.png" alt="pcb assembled">

 There were some other issues with the PCB.
 I didn't leave enough space between the cable connectors for the cables to actually fit, so I ended up having to solder one of the cable connectors to the bottom of the board instead.
-I picked up a lot of skills in reworking PCBs, such as cutting traces and making new connections to fix some of the issues with the PCB, and debug the issues with the ADC.
+I picked up a lot of skills in reworking PCBs, such as cutting traces and making new connections to fix some of the issues with the PCB and try to debug the issues with the ADC.
 I did a lot of troubleshooting and debugging, isolating different parts of the system by moving ICs onto breakout boards and testing on a breadboard.

 <img src="assets/images/breadboard_testing.jpg" alt="breadboard testing">